#

 - UniConfig RPC operations such as commit or calculate-diff.

 - After opening Configuration mode, a new UniConfig transaction is created.
-All operations that are invoked from the configuration mode are executed in scope of created transaction.
+All operations invoked from the configuration mode are executed in the scope of the created transaction.

-- Transaction is automatically closed after leaving the Configuration mode ('exit' or 'quit' command).
+- The transaction is automatically closed after leaving the Configuration mode ('exit' or 'quit' command).

-- If user invokes 'commit' or 'checked-commit', transaction is automatically refreshed (user stays in the configuration mode with a newly created transaction).
+- If 'commit' or 'checked-commit' is invoked, the transaction is automatically refreshed (the user stays in configuration mode with a newly created transaction).

 config>